 Meaning and History

 The brand logo is inextricably linked with the parent company and is an organic continuation of the main logo.
-The elements show a love of movement, progress, and the perfection of details.
-The brand and its logo were considered valid despite the cancellation of motorcycle production and an almost 20-year gap.
+The elements show a love of movement, progress, and attention to detail.
+The brand and its logo were considered valid despite the cancellation of motorcycle production and a gap of almost 20 years.
 The owners gradually used them for another type of product.

 The emblem consists of the title in lowercase letters in italics, a round badge, and a dividing line between them.
 The logo was developed at the brand’s inception.